popebob/popebob.github.io/README.md

 - VMware 5.5 Stack
 - Source/Build

+Quarterly "Impact Award" winner for server provisioning automation and process improvement to reduce time to delivery by 90%.

 ### Brose North America
 #### System Administrator
 > July 2008 - March 2012

-Helped restore IT department within North American Headquarters and grow from local branch only to regional leadership and participation in Global IT Projects.
+Led transformation of IT department within North American Headquarters and grew from local branch only to regional leadership and participation in Global IT Projects.

 Started on the helpdesk
+face of it

-evolved to boutique scripting and application development telecom network trainer
+evolved to boutique scripting and application development white glove telecom network trainer regional travel

 ### Certifcations